Frequently Asked Questions

 Is there a minimum value for the projects that you work on?

-Yes.
-Many clients come to us because they love the feeling of quality and the robustness of our projects, along with the seamless connection to landscape, feelings of openness and space, a journey of natural light and fine attention to detail.
-We believe there is a minimum scale of project that can capture these aspirations and allows us to give our clients and their project the attention and time that deliver the quality of projects we are known for.
+Many clients come to us because they appreciate the level of care, quality and detail that goes into all of our projects.
+They are looking for an outcome that is truly tailored to their needs, is connected to their unique site and captures surprising and special details.
+We believe there is a minimum project scale that can capture these aspirations and allows us to give our clients and their project the attention and time that deliver the quality of projects we are known for.

-For architecture and interior design projects the minimum project budget is $800,000 + GST.
-Most of our projects sit between $1million to $5million excluding GST.
+For architecture and interior design projects the minimum project budget is $1million +GST.
+Most of our projects of this type sit between $1million to $8million +GST.
+Smaller/ Interior Design only projects are generally start at $600K +GST.

 How much do architectural new homes cost?

-Architectural homes cost more than kit or ‘off the shelf’ homes from a volume builder.
+Architectural homes cost more than kit houses or ‘off the shelf’ houses from a volume builder.
 The two key factors that make up the cost are project size and quality.

-We live by the mantra of quality over quantity and we are skilled in designing spaces that you will use, and enjoy, for many years to come.
-We will help you refine your brief so that your home is just the right size for you (and not too big!).
-Our new homes range in size from the Hover House at 224sqm and the Brighton White House at 232sqm, upwards.
+We live and work by the mantra of ‘quality over quantity’ and we are skilled in designing spaces that are tailored for your use and enjoyment for a very long time, that can adapt for your future life changes.
+We will help you refine your brief so that your home well-proportioned – just the right size for you (and not too big!).
+Our new homes range in size from the Hover House at 224sqm upwards.

 What value does architecture add?